ustream/api-docs/_posts/android/1.1.0/README.md

 happen in the `onResume()` or `onStart()` callback of your Activity or Fragment.
 Calling `attach()` is an important step, this is where your listeners and the player view is bound to the Player SDK.
 Forgetting to call this will cause the player to not render video on your view, and you will not receive any callback on your listeners.
-Also since version 0.9.0 this is the place to set your `PlayerView` to the ustream player.
+Also since version 0.9.0 this is the place to set your `PlayerView` to the IBM Video Streaming player.
 The reason behind this is, now you can optionally pre-buffer your player by calling `ustreamPlayer.pause()` without the need to add a `PlayerView`.
 PlayerView can be later set, when it is appropriate.
 For example a news feed like application's `PlayerView`s will be in a `RecyclerView`.